 The I/O socket (6-pin or 4-pin XH-2.5) provides an interface for serial TTL connection as well as DC power supply.
 This makes it possible for a micro-controller like Arduino to manipulate emulator’s states and data in real-time via AT command-set.
 For 6-pin socket (J1850 version), the pin definitions are Tx, Rx, GND, 3.3V, 5V (left-to-right).
 For 4-pin socket, the pin definitions are Tx, Rx, GND, 5V (left-to-right).

 An open-source GUI software is developed for configuring and controlling the emulator.
 The Windows binary can be downloaded here.
 Simply extract the downloaded compressed file and run FreematicsEmulator.exe to launch the GUI.

 Android and iOS App

-The emulator can be remotely controlled via BLE (Bluetooth Low Energy) by Freematics Controller available as Android App and iOS App named Freematics Controller in the App Store.
+The emulator can be remotely controlled via BLE (Bluetooth Low Energy) by Freematics Controller available as Android App (click here to download the APK) and iOS App (search Freematics Controller in the App Store).

 To start using the emulator, following these steps:

 1. Connect DC 12V power adapter to the emulator

 The emulator requires DC 12V power supply.
 Any DC 12V (minimum 1A) power adapter with 5.5/2.1mm connector can be used.
 The DC input socket is located beside the USB port.